At a Glance

 A green infrastructure “parklet” restores beauty, biodiversity, and ecological function to a neglected urban site while connecting it to a larger riverine trail system and managing stormwater runoff.

 With its 2017 Mill River Trail Framework Plan, the City of New Haven began reclaiming the river, which had long been associated with industry, as the City’s central corridor.
-The plan aims to reclaim the river as the city’s central corridor by creating a riverside trail that links over 300 acres of green space and reconnects citizens to each other and to nature.
-Separately, in attempt to address water quality in river, Connecticut Fund for the Environment/Save the Sound (CFE/STS) produced the Mill River Watershed Based Plan.
-Among other strategies, the plan called for the implementation of both grey and green infrastructure to manage stormwater and prevent Combined Sewer Overflow (CSO) and urban runoff discharges to the Mill River during heavy rain.
+The plan aims to create a riverside trail linking over 300 acres of green space and reconnecting people to nature.
+Separately, in attempt to address water quality, Save the Sound produced the Mill River Watershed Based Plan, which called for the implementation of grey and green infrastructure to manage stormwater and prevent Combined Sewer Overflow (CSO) and urban runoff discharges to the Mill River.

-After reviewing background information, visiting the site, and analyzing its hydrologic conditions, Biohabitats developed contract drawings and prepared a cost estimate for a green infrastructure stormwater management design based on a preliminary concept that had been prepared for the Mill River Watershed Based Plan.
-The design calls for the removal of impervious surface and the creation of a “parklet” featuring bioretention practices, public gathering areas, native plantings, and a multi-purpose path linking to the larger Mill River Trail.
+After reviewing background information, visiting the site, and analyzing its hydrologic conditions, Biohabitats developed contract drawings and prepared a cost estimate for a green infrastructure stormwater management design based on a concept that had been prepared for the Mill River Watershed Based Plan.
+The design removes impervious surface and creates a “parklet” featuring bioretention practices, public gathering areas, native plantings, and a multi-purpose path linking to the larger Mill River Trail.
 Save the Sound used Biohabitats’ plans to successfully apply for construction funding.
 Biohabitats is currently overseeing construction of the retrofit.
 The parklet will receive and treat runoff from the adjacent roadway while enhance the beauty, connectivity, and ecological function of the Mill River Trail and the surrounding community.

 Mill River, Long Island Sound